Two young children have died after the car they were travelling in crashed into a loch near Oban, Scotland.

-A 36-year-old woman was also taken to hospital after the incident but released after treatment.
+A 36-year-old woman was also taken to hospital but released after treatment, Police Scotland said.

-A force spokesman said: "Around 4pm police and emergency services responded to a report of a car going into a loch, north of Kilmelford on the A816 near Oban.
+A Police Scotland spokesman said: ''Around 4pm police and emergency services responded to a report of a car going into a loch, north of Kilmelford on the A816 near Oban (pictured).

-Inspector Faulds added: "Inquiries are continuing to establish the circumstances and anyone with information is asked to contact the Divisional Road Policing Unit at Lochgilphead on 101."
+''Inquiries are continuing to establish the circumstances and anyone with information is asked to contact the Divisional Road Policing Unit at Lochgilphead on 101.''